Pet rats, often known as fancy rats, generally reach adulthood at five to six months and have a lifespan of up to three

 Rats are generally intelligent and very inquisitive which makes looking after pet rats an interesting experience.
 Ronnie and Derek are always interested in anything new that’s put in their cage or placed on top, reaching and stretching up on their hind legs, if necessary, to investigate.

 Rats’ eyesight is quite poor, so they rely on their good hearing, sense of smell and whiskers to build a better picture of their surroundings.
-Derek sometimes sways from side-to-side, which is apparently to try and increase depth of vision, but Ronnie doesn’t do this so much.
+When Derek was young, he sometimes swayed from side-to-side, which is considered to be a way of increasing their depth of vision.